 - If the customer (organisation) is tagged as Receives invoice emails and has a primary email, add this email.

-- If there are any contacts with the tag Receives invoice emails, add those emails.
+- If there are any contacts (see below What’s the difference between the Organisation and Contacts?) with the tag Receives invoice emails, add those emails.

 - If the customer is part of a customer group, and this group has a contact email, add this email.